Oscar Brand: Life and career

 Brand was born to a Jewish family in Winnipeg, Manitoba, Canada.
-His father was a Romanian-born flooring contractor, Isidore Brand.
+His father, Isidore Brand, was an interpreter for the Hudson's Bay Company.
 His mother was named Beatrice.
 In 1927, the family moved to Minneapolis, then to Chicago and ultimately to New York City.
-As a young man, Oscar lived in Borough Park, Brooklyn and graduated from Erasmus Hall High School and later from Brooklyn College with a BS in psychology.
+As a young man, Oscar lived in Borough Park, Brooklyn, and graduated from Erasmus Hall High School and later from Brooklyn College with a BS in psychology.